NenadPantelic/event-driven-microservices-cqrs-saga-axon-sb/notes.md

 - in a microservice architecture, services are fine grained
 - the benefit of decomposing an application into different smaller services is that it improves modularity; an application is easier to understand, develop, test and become more resilient to architecture erosion
-- it parallelizes the development by enabling small autonomous teams to develop, deploy adn scale their respective services independently
+- it enables the parallel development by enabling small autonomous teams to develop, deploy adn scale their respective services independently

-- It is a web service that is responsbile for one thing (single-responsibility principle)
+- It is a web service that is responsible for one thing (single-responsibility principle)
 - configured to work in the cloud and is easily scalable
 - database per service pattern
 - service discovery (register of the microservices that dynamically tracks their status and health)